Franiboy/UnrealMCPCoreProject-Docs/README.md

 Yes.
 The MCP Monitor Panel (bottom status bar) logs every tool call in real time with arguments, results, duration, and clickable asset links.
 You can revert (undo) or retry any operation from the context menu.

 **Q: A tool returned an error.
 How do I report it?**
-In the MCP Monitor Panel, right-click the failed log entry and copy the details (tool name, arguments, error message).
-Send this to [f.wiegand00@web.de](mailto:f.wiegand00@web.de) or via the Fab product page.
-The more detail you include, the faster the issue can be resolved.
+Click the **Report Issue** button in the MCP Monitor Panel.
+This automatically exports the request log to `Saved/MCPLogs/`, copies the file path to your clipboard, and opens a pre-filled GitHub issue form in your browser.
+Just describe the problem, drag-and-drop the log file into the issue, and submit.
+You can also email [f.wiegand00@web.de](mailto:f.wiegand00@web.de) with the exported log attached.

 **Q: I need a tool that doesn't exist yet.
 Can I request it?**
 Absolutely.
 Feature requests for new tools, new categories, or additional functionality in existing tools are welcome.
 Reach out via [f.wiegand00@web.de](mailto:f.wiegand00@web.de) or the Fab product page.